Bond Style – Cream Linen Suit in Vegas (Diamonds are Forever)

 Towards the end of Diamonds are Forever‘s rambling waste of a plot, Bond finds himself tracking down reclusive billionaire casino owner

 Howard Hughes Willard Whyte via a 1970s version of a Talkboy.
-Armed with this knowledge (and only this knowledge), he sets off for the billionaire’s desert home where Whyte is being held captive by… a locked door and two bikini-clad women named after – you know what, let’s forget about describing the scene here.
+Armed with this knowledge (and only this knowledge), he sets off for the billionaire’s desert home where Whyte is being held captive by… a locked door and two bikini-clad women named after- you know what, let’s forget about describing the scene here.

 What’d He Wear?

 If anything should be learned from this post, it’s the importance of properly pairing all parts of an outfit.
 Although Diamonds are Forever is known for being more lighthearted and “comedic” than its predecessors, James Bond managed to keep his style relatively on point, remaining fashionable for 1971 without too much excess.
-He wisely dons a sharp cream linen suit for this final act in the desert… then ruins it with a goddamn pink tie.
+He wisely dons a sharp cream linen suit for this final act in the desert… then ruins it with that damn pink tie.

 Okay, back to sanity.
 Cream linen is a wise choice for a hot day in the Las Vegas desert, nicely blending fashion and function.
 When the suit was auctioned at Christie’s in February 2001, it was described as: